AngusABWD/AngusABWD/README.md

 -                     Symfony
 -
 - 📫 How to reach me : Linkedin : https://www.linkedin.com/in/boris-andermann-122086219/
-- If you want to take a look of one of my work, please just ask :)
+- If you want to take a look on one of my work, please just ask :)

 <!---
 AngusABWD/AngusABWD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.